 Bad lighting is something that is made all too apparent when using gels.

-Another important point here is that it's not just about the lighting; remember we said it's a crucial synergy between lighting and pose.
-All of the shots above are taken with the same setup but it's just how the pose interacts with that light that can make or break a shot.
+Another important point here is that it's not just about the lighting; remember, we said it's a crucial synergy between lighting and pose.
+All of the shots above are taken with the same setup, but it's just how the pose interacts with that light that can make or break a shot.

 Like everybody else, I spent many years shooting with my favourite "go-to" white lighting setups.
 It wasn't until years later that I applied gels to those setups and saw for the first time what the light was actually doing.
-If you hate gelled lighting, then fine, but do not underestimate the power it has to improve your skills as a photographer with regular lighting.
+If you hate gelled lighting, then that is fine, but do not underestimate the power it has to improve your skills as a photographer with regular lighting.

 If you get even remotely good with gelled lighting and then decide to never touch them again, I guarantee your white lighting skills will go through the roof.